 Until recently, I really didn't care what kind of model my kids used.
 Drawings, tally marks, symbols: anything was fair game.
 But as we've worked our way through multiplication and into division, I've found myself returning over and over again to the tape diagram.
 It's a nearly fail-proof way to work through a story problem and my students have become problem solving masters!

 So, what exactly is a tape diagram?

 Tape diagrams have become my go-to model when teaching math.
-It work for any type of word problem, but I especially love it for solving multiplication and division.
+They work for any type of word problem, but I especially love them for solving multiplication and division.

-To use a tape diagram, students must first ask, "Do I know the whole amount?"
+To solve problems using tape diagrams, students must first ask, "Do I know the whole amount?"
 If it's supplied by the problem, fill it in.
 If not, put a question mark at the bottom of the diagram.
 Then look for other information and fill that in.
 The question mark always represents whatever piece of information is missing.

 Here is an example of how I use it for division problems:

 Students will quickly begin to see a pattern... the bottom number is always the product of the top two numbers.

 It is self-correcting.
 If the top two numbers, when multiplied, do not equal the bottom, you've done something wrong.

 When teaching with this model, it's a good idea to have students write all four possible equations.
 So in the above example, we would also write ? x 4 = 32 and 32 ÷ ? = 4.
 This is important because it reinforces the concept of inverse operations and fact families.
 It also gives students a tool to use when the encounter problems with a missing factor or divisor.